Developing therapies that stop tumor growth and metastasis by blocking the expression of HERV‑K

 How it works

-SunnyBay's lead therapy, SBB001, is an antibody-drug conjugate (ADC).
+SunnyBay's lead therapy, SBB001, is an antibody-drug conjugate (ADC) built on a fully humanized monoclonal antibody with high specificity for HERV-K, paired with clinically validated payloads including MMAE, SN38, and DXd.
 Think of it as a guided missile: an antibody that finds cancer cells, combined with a powerful drug that destroys them from the inside.

 1